jianlgler/Statistics/hw_01/README.md

 While an attribute is often intuitive, the variable is the operationalized way in which the attribute is represented for further data processing.
 In data processing data are often represented by a combination of items (objects organized in rows), and multiple variables (organized in columns)[^19].

-Variables can be classified as qualitative (aka, categorical) or quantitative (aka, numeric).
+Variables can be classified as qualitative or quantitative.

 - Qualitative.
 The value of a qualitative variable is a name or a label.
-The color of a ball (e.g., red, green, blue) or the breed of a dog (e.g., collie, shepherd, terrier) would be examples of qualitative or categorical variables.
+The color of a ball (e.g., red, green, blue) or the breed of a dog (e.g., collie, shepherd, terrier) would be examples of qualitative or categorical variables[^20].
 - Quantitative.
 The value of a quantitative variable is a number.
 For example, when we speak of the population of a city, we are talking about the number of people in the city - a numerical attribute of the city.
 Therefore, population would be a quantitative variable.

-In algebraic equations, quantitative variables are represented by symbols (e.g., x, y, or z).
+In algebraic equations, quantitative variables are represented by symbols (e.g., x, y, or z)[^20].

+Random variables can be either observed or expected: for example if we flip a coin N times, we would expect a result about 50 heads and 50 tails, but it might happen to obtain something like 70-30.
+First ones are expected values and seconds are observed values.
+In conclusion, we can say that observed variables are obtained by performing the experiment and recording (observing) the individual values of the random variable in question[^21].

 [^15]: Weisstein, Eric W, "Statistical population": https://mathworld.wolfram.com/Population.html
 [^16]: Wikipedia, Statistical Population: https://en.wikipedia.org/wiki/Statistical_population
 [^17]: Wikipedia, Sampling (Statistics): https://en.wikipedia.org/wiki/Sampling_(statistics)
 [^18]: Earl R. Babbie, The Practice of Social Research, 12th edition, Wadsworth Publishing, 2009: https://en.wikipedia.org/wiki/Earl_Babbie
 [^19]: Wikipedia, Variable and Attribute: https://en.wikipedia.org/wiki/Variable_and_attribute_(research)
+[^20]: Berman H.B., "Variables in Statistics": https://stattrek.com/descriptive-statistics/variables
+[^21]: Quora, Alex Sadovsky, Studied Mathematics & Biomechanics at University of California, Irvine: https://www.quora.com/What-are-observed-and-expected-values